GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/README.md

 ## Configuration and Build
 Depend in on the database ou are conecting to, you may need to update the ```pom.xml``` file to include the proper JDBC client.
-_Note: if using BigQuery, please see instructions below for installing the BQ Simba Driver_

 __Compile everything__
 ```